joeminock/Atomos_Space_Handbook/international-travel-guide.md

 We have answers!

-### When you travel for Atomos Space business, here's what you need:
+### When you travel for Atomos Space business, here's what you may need:

 1. A passport!
 Apply for one now if you don't have one already.
 Renew now if your passport expires in the next six months.
 2. A travel visa or waiver.
 3. An invitation letter that substantiates the purpose of your travel.
 4. Your hotel address and contact info.
-5. A security checklist for your laptop and phone. **Clearing work data from your devices is *required* before crossing the border.**
+5. A security checklist for your laptop and phone. **Clearing work data from your devices is *REQUIRED* before crossing the border.**

 ## Visa